What I learned building 15 custom skills for AI coding agents

 The Adoption Challenge

-I announced the shared configuration in a Slack message.
+I announced the shared configuration in a team channel.
 Response: crickets.
-A week later, I asked how many people had installed it.
-Two out of twelve.
+A week later, only a small part of the team had installed it.

 I had built it.
 I documented it.
 I made it easy to install.
 Why wasn't anyone using it?